iBEAT-V2/iBEAT-V2.0-Docker/README.md

 # Updating
+## Release notes for version 2.0.5
+* We have fixed some bugs in previous release, including:
+    * When input brain masks and cerebrum mask, the input masks can not be correctly recognized.
+    * When the brain is close to the boundary, the pipeline may occasionally exit abnormally.
+    * The `--skip_surface` option may not work properly in some cases.
+* The option `--skull_prob_thresh` has been removed.
+Instead, we provided two more options, i.e., `--t1_skull_prob_thresh` and `--t2_skull_prob_thresh` to make it more flexible for different modalities especially when two modalities are input together.
+* We changed the skull stripping procedure when providing the T2w image to make it more robust.
+* The latest version can be acquired by: `docker pull ibeatgroup/ibeat_v2:release205`.

 ## Release notes for version 2.0.0
 * We have improved the skull stripping and cerebellum removal model to make the toolkit more reliable.
 * We have fixed the boundary issues.
 Previously, when the brains are too close to the boundary, the segmentation may generate inaccurate results.
 Now, the issue has been addressed.
 * We have made the system work more robust.
 When potential error occurs, the pipeline will stop and output more meaningful logs for easy problem location.
 * We updated the commandline parameters to make it more consistent with human instinct.
 Please refer to section **Running the pepeline container** for more details.